 "Fringe Division seeks a man who has been harvesting transplanted organs, leaving victims with nearly nullified decay rates.
 Olivia faces the aftermath of Fauxlivia running her life."

-On this day in 2013, Almost Human aired the fifth episode of its single season, an hour titled "Blood Brothers."
+On this day in 2013 (in the U.S.), Almost Human aired the fifth episode of its single season, an hour titled "Blood Brothers."
 According to our friends at IMDB.com, here's the hour's plot summary:

 "Detective John Kennex and Dorian are tasked with protecting the only remaining witness in a major murder trial, while Captain Maldonado faces off with the defendant."